Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Limited Liability Company

 Funds can be repatriated via dividends.
-Ukraine has recently abolished restrictions regarding a maximum amount of dividends allowed for monthly repatriation of dividends abroad.
+Ukraine has no restrictions regarding a maximum amount of dividends allowed for monthly repatriation of dividends abroad.

-Decrease of share capital of an LLC provides for a possibility to the participant to repatriate funds from the LLC.
-This requires 75 percent of all participants to vote for such decision.
-In this case, all unsecured creditors of the LLC shall be notified of such decrease and, unless such creditors claim for either (i) securitization of LLC obligations, (ii) early termination or early fulfilment of LLC obligations or (iii) execution of another agreement with the LLC within 30 days, the LLC can thereafter decrease its charter capital and pay the participants the respective amounts.
+Funds may be repatriated from LLC by decreasing its charter capital.
+Such decision is adopted by 3/4 of the votes of all participants of the company who have the right to vote on this issue.
+Adoption of such decision requires notification of all unsecured creditors.
+In this case, all unsecured creditors are entitled to claim for either (i) securitization of LLC obligations, (ii) early termination or early fulfilment of LLC obligations or (iii) execution of another agreement with the LLC within 30 days.
+If such creditors have no requests to the company, the LLC can thereafter decrease its charter capital and pay the participants the respective amounts.

 Private Joint-Stock Company

 Decrease of share capital of a PJSC provides for a possibility to the shareholder to repatriate the funds from the PJSC.
 This requires 75 percent of shareholders registered at the meeting to vote for such decision (the quorum for the general meeting of shareholders to be valid is 50 percent plus 1 share).
-In this case, all unsecured creditors of the PJSC shall be notified of such decrease and, unless such creditors claim for either (i) securitization of PJSC obligations, (ii) early termination or early fulfilment of PJSC obligations, or (iii) execution of another agreement with the PJSC within 45 days, the PJSC can thereafter decrease its charter capital and pay the shareholders the respective amounts.
+In this case, all unsecured creditors of the PJSC shall be notified of such decrease and, unless such creditors claim for either (i) securitization of PJSC obligations or (ii) early termination or early fulfilment of PJSC obligations within 45 days, the PJSC can thereafter decrease its charter capital and pay the shareholders the respective amounts.

 Redemption by PJSC of its own shares can be conducted in 2 cases:

-- Mandatory redemption, when shareholders voted against 1 of the following decisions:
+• Mandatory redemption, when shareholders voted against one of the following decisions:

-- Changes to the charter which provide for the placing of privileged shares of a new class in which holders will have priority regarding obtaining of dividends or payments within the liquidation procedure (for holders of privileged shares)
+• Changes to the charter which provide for the placing of privileged shares of a new class in which holders will have priority regarding obtaining of dividends or payments within the liquidation procedure (for holders of privileged shares) and

 As a result of redemption, the PJSC shall either annul the redeemed shares and reduce its charter capital respectively or sell such shares within 1 year after the redemption.